 My preferred method of printmaking is a relief printmaking process called lino printing.
 It involves drawing a design onto a specially made surface then removing the areas I do not wish to print using small carving tools, leaving a raised area to receive the ink.
 I need to work with the image in reverse, and as I often include street signage in my work (I love little details like that!)
 I need to ensure the writing is reversed also.
-Depending on the size and complexity of my lino designs, some blocks can take over 20 hours just to cut.
+Depending on the size and complexity of my lino designs, some blocks can take over 50 or more hours just to cut.
 This carved block is then inked up using a soft rubber roller, then after laying a sheet of paper onto the inked surface a print is taken by rubbing the back of the printing paper with a tool called a ‘baren’.
 An edition of around 20 prints can take 3 to 4 hours to print by hand, with all of my work being printed in my home, by myself.
 I do not use a printing press.
 Some prints are then either selectively or fully hand coloured using quality inks.

 My regular customers and the main audience of my work are people with a love of nostalgia and retro architecture and those keen on preserving and celebrating the local history of the Gold Coast or indeed any coastal location.
 People connect with my work as they remember their own holidays or family homes, and those memories are powerful.
 They purchase my work as a little piece of their own history to reminisce about.
 Reflecting on what I love most about what I do, it is the connections I make with people as I discuss my work and they tell me their own stories.
 In a literal sense I love the carving of the lino block the most….repetitive and like a meditation…I can get lost for hours!
 It’s my ‘happy place’.